 Restoring lives.
 Preventing Crime.
 Strengthening Communities.

-CJHS offers unique programs for a variety of marginalized youth and adults, many of whom have experienced trauma that has contributed to their involvement in the justice system.
-We work to remove the barriers to housing, education and employment that these individuals face.
+CJHS offers unique programs for youth and adults from all walks of life, most of whom have experienced trauma that has contributed to their involvement in the justice system.
+We work to remove the barriers to housing, education and employment that these individuals face, so they can make positive changes and move forward with their lives.

 Promoting positive change through humane, just, and informed responses to crime and its effects.